-D. Every guardian, whether of the person and/or property of a child, shall:

-1. stand in a fiduciary relationship to the child;

-2. exercise a high degree of care in managing the child's property;

-3. derive no personal benefit from the management of the child's property; and

-4. be liable to the child for any losses attributable to breach of these duties.

-E. Any action to enforce liability against the guardian may be brought by the child or a subsequently appointed guardian on behalf of the child within two (2) years after the appointment of a new guardian, or the discovery of the breach of duties, or attainment of the age of eighteen (18) by the child, whichever comes first.
+- D. Every guardian, whether of the person and/or property of a child, shall: - 1. stand in a fiduciary relationship to the child; - 2. exercise a high degree of care in managing the child's property; - 3. derive no personal benefit from the management of the child's property; and - 4. be liable to the child for any losses attributable to breach of these duties. - E. Any action to enforce liability against the guardian may be brought by the child or a subsequently appointed guardian on behalf of the child within two (2) years after the appointment of a new guardian, or the discovery of the breach of duties, or attainment of the age of eighteen (18) by the child, whichever comes first.

-F. The Court shall hold annual review hearings in guardianship cases, unless the Court provides a summary review upon written application of the Guardian, which shall be accompanied by a "Guardianship Review" form approved by the Court.
-A minute order reflecting summary review and the Guardianship Review form should be filed in each case where there is a summary review.
-Upon request by the Court, a guardian shall file a progress report with the Court at least thirty (30) days prior to any required annual review hearing.
-At any time, any person with an interest in a current Guardianship may request a review before the Court.
+F. The Court shall hold annual review hearings in guardianship cases.
+Upon request by the Court, a guardian shall file a progress report with the Court at least thirty (30) days prior to the annual review hearing.